 Mood changes are another aspect of menopause that can feel challenging to deal with .
 Thanks to hormonal changes, you may feel that you swing from happiness to sadness or experience unexpected irritability.
 While challenging, this is yet another signal of the menopause transition.

 Thankfully, our Core Dietary Supplement tackles the seven most prominent symptoms of menopause, including hot flashes, mood swings, fatigue, night sweats, disrupted sleep, and stress.
 Folks report seeing a significant improvement of symptoms within 30 days of regular use.
-If your biggest concern is the night sweats and disturbed sleep, then our Sleep Enhancing Dietary Supplement is probably the perfect fit for you.

 How Long Do Symptoms Last?